Housing Projects

 The following investigations, reports and plans have been prepared to inform this project:

-At its Ordinary meeting on 14 December 2023 Council approved in-principle support to dispose of proposed Lot 1 (3,158m²) of the residential subdivision to an appropriate community organisation to ensure the delivery of social and/or affordable housing onsite.
+At its Ordinary meeting on December 14, 2023, Council approved in-principle support to dispose of proposed Lot 1 (3,158m²) of the residential subdivision to an appropriate community organisation to ensure the delivery of social and/or affordable housing onsite.

 • The current Community Facilities zone is remaining unchanged noting there are some residential uses already permitted onsite subject to impact assessment.
 Social and affordable housing options are proposed to be permitted as part of the most recent planning scheme amendments.

-To retain housing as affordable (below market rent) it needs to be managed by a Community Housing Provider.
-Council has resolved to sell proposed Lot 1 (a portion of the site) to Coast2Bay Housing Group, a local Tier 1 not-for-profit Community Housing Provider to fulfil this purpose following their success in obtaining a State Government grant to provide social housing.
+To retain housing as affordable (below market rent) it needs to be managed by a community housing provider.
+Council has resolved to sell proposed Lot 1 (a portion of the site) to Coast2Bay Housing Group, a local Tier 1 not-for-profit community housing provider to fulfil this purpose following their success in obtaining a State Government grant to provide social housing.

 Coast2Bay will manage the dwellings on proposed Lot 1.
 These will cater mostly for existing Noosa residents who are likely to be older residents and people with a disability.
 They further advised their intention is to integrate with the local community as much as possible.